Samia Halaby: Kinetic painting (1983–1995)

 Having been fascinated by computing since her days as a graduate student at Indiana University, Halaby began to focus on the relationship of art to the technology of its time.
 After retiring from teaching, Halaby began experimenting with electronic art forms during the 1980s, teaching herself how to program Basic and C programming languages on an Amiga 2000 computer.
 The results were short programs that ran on their own with abstract images in motion and with sound that she called kinetic paintings.

 A few years later, during the early 1990s, Halaby began programing on a PC, converting the keyboard into an abstract painting piano.
 This program was also called Kinetic Painting and was not published but remained the artist's private tool.
 She used it to perform live with musicians.
 Multi-percussion musician, Kevin Nathaniel Hylton became her main collaborator as she began the public performance process utilizing her program.
 With musician Hasan Bakr they formed the Kinetic Painting Group and performed at numerous off-Broadway venues often accompanied by other musicians.
+In 2023, Halaby presented kinetic paintings on large-scale LED screens in public spaces at the Manar Abu Dhabi light art festival.
+These works were first developed in the 1990s, but were presented in a grander and newer architectural context.